 If you like working with people and you see yourself as artistic person, working as a tattoo artist may be a great choice for you.
-But before you make your decision final, you should know that it takes training, and it takes time—at least five years, to become a professional tattoo artist.
+But before you make your decision final, you should know that it takes training and it takes time to become a professional tattoo artist.

 Talent is vital for tattooing.
-You can develop your talent into the skill it takes to become a tattoo artist.
-You need basics like shading and tracing, either from photos, artwork or logos and the ability to draw or sketch as well.
+You can develop your skills to become a tattoo artist.
+Learning the basics like shading and tracing, either from photos, artwork or logos and the ability to draw or sketch are a good start.

 When you become a tattoo artist, you will permanently apply images to other people's bodies and you will be exposed to needlestick hazards, infectious diseases, unconsciousness, rudeness, vomiting and blood.
-You will also have to know how to write "strength" in chinese, japanese, and farsi as well.
+You will also have to know how to write "strength" in Chinese, Japanese and Farsi for example.

-With apprenticeships, you will learn how to clean your equipment to meet health regulations, manage your business, price your work and similar.
-You can even sign a contact with some tattoo teachers a that outlines how long your apprenticeship will last.
+With apprenticeships, you will learn how to clean your equipment to meet health regulations, manage your business, price your work and more.
+You can even sign a contract with some tattoo mentors that outline how long your apprenticeship will last.

-Apprenticeships normally last 5 years, and the first couple of years, you will be expected to help with cleaning and running the shop.
-Along the way you will learn safety and health practices and customer service skills as well.
+Apprenticeships normally range from 3 - 5 years.
+The first couple of years, you will be expected to help with cleaning and running the shop.
+Along the way you will learn safety and health practices and customer service skills.

-Most probably you first work will be on yourself, or your friends.
-You will be considered as a journeyman, when you have completed your apprenticeship.
+Most probably your first work will be on yourself or your friends.
+You will be considered as a journeyman once you have completed your apprenticeship.
 After spending 10 years as a journeyman, you will be officially considered a professional tattoo artist.

 - 0 comment